 Benchmark: Until 24 August 2021 the name of the benchmark was 1/3 Bloomberg Barclays Global Aggregate Corporate Index USD Hedged, 1/3 Bloomberg Barclays Global High Yield Index USD Hedged, 1/3 Bloomberg Barclays Global Treasury Index USD Hedged.
 The benchmark is a comparator against which the fund's performance can be measured.
 The composite index has been chosen as the fund's benchmark as it best reflects the scope of the fund's investment policy.
-The benchmark is used solely to measure the fund's performance and does not constrain the fund's portfolio.
+The benchmark is used solely to measure the fund's performance and does not constrain the fund's portfolio construction.

-fund's portfolio construction.
 The fund is actively managed.
 The investment manager has complete freedom in choosing which investments to buy, hold and sell in the fund.
+The fund's sholdings may deviate significantly from the benchmark's constituents.
+The benchmark is not an ESG benchmark and is not consistent with the ESG Criteria.

+The fund is actively managed.
+The investment manager has complete freedom in choosing which investments to buy, hold and sell in the fund.
 The fund's holdings may deviate significantly from the benchmark's constituents.
 The benchmark is not an ESG benchmark and is not consistent with the ESG Criteria.
 Fund performance prior to 7 September 2018 is that of the USD Class C-H Accumulation of the M&G Optimal Income Fund (a UK-authorised OEIC), which merged into this fund on 8 March 2019.
 Tax rates and charges may differ.

 The composite index was introduced as the fund's benchmark on 7 September 2018.

-Source: Morningstar, Inc and M&G, as at 31 March 2024.
+Source: Morningstar, Inc and M&G, as at 30 April 2024.
 Returns are calculated on a price to price basis with income reinvested.
 Benchmark returns stated in USD terms.